AbdessalamBoulaouche/esp32cam-timelapse/README.md

 ## Upload Server

-This is a server to handle the incoming images coming from the ESP32-CAM.
+This is server-side code to handle the incoming images coming from the ESP32-CAM.
 The php code to do this can be found in the `server-upload` folder at `upload_pic.php`.
 In my environment, I use dockerized nginx as a webserver, and have this php in the server root directory.
 There are two variables you will want to change to fit your own implementation.

 1. `$upload_path` is the folder that will store all the uploaded images.
 2. `$latest_path` is the path at which the most recent image taken by the ESP32-CAM will be saved.
 This image will be overwritten as each new image is uploaded.